opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 {{< container-image path="images/Screen Shot 2021-12-29 at 6.22.45 PM.png" alt="" >}}

-28. Fit two of the GT2 belt clamps onto the back of the X gantry, and lightly secure them in place with four M5x10mm screws.
+28. Fit two of the Belt Clamps (FDM-0027) onto the back of the X gantry, and lightly secure them in place with four M5x10mm screws.

 {{< container-image path="images/Screen Shot 2021-12-29 at 6.35.19 PM.png" alt="" >}}